 - a.
-Instructor to carry out a routine visual inspection of the element and activity area, checking the integrity of the whole element (to include poles, high lap splices, anchor points and guys, etc.), as per 'daily rope inspection checks.doc'. - b.
+Instructor to carry out a routine visual inspection of the element and activity area, checking the integrity of the whole element (to include poles, high lap splices, anchor points and guys, etc., as per 'daily rope inspection checks.doc'. - b.
 If built in a wooded area, check for fallen branches or unsafe trees. - c.
-If the instructor has any concerns about the integrity and safe use of the element and activity area, then they should raise this with the appropriate senior staff member, prior to any activity taking place. - d.
-On all days when the activity takes place, a record of the first routine inspection of the day should be logged for future reference.
+If the instructor has any concerns about the integrity and safe use of the element and activity area, or the lake level may be too high, then they should raise this with the appropriate senior staff member, prior to any activity taking place.